A new 3-component Degasperis-Procesi hierarchy: Conserved quantities and bi-Hamiltonian structure of the 3-Novikov hierarchy

 It is worth to note that $\Upsilon_1$ and $\Upsilon_3$ are the Casimir functionals of the Hamiltonian operators ${\cal J}$ and ${\cal K}$ respectively.

-Since the structure of Hamiltonian functionals $H_ns$ in the 3-DP hierarchy is largely unknown, like the cases in \cite{Lene,Kang}, we will consider the homogeneous and local property of them.
+Since the structure of Hamiltonian functionals $H_ns$ in the 3-Novikov hierarchy is largely unknown, like the cases in \cite{Lene,Kang}, we will consider the homogeneous and local properties of them.
 Introducing $\theta=(u,v,w)^{T}$ and $X_n[\theta]=\frac{\delta H_n}{\delta \theta}$, then recursive relation in the positive direction yields an infinite sequence of variational derivatives for the Hamiltonian functionals $H_n$s Similarly, the variational derivatives for the Hamiltonian functionals $H_{-n}$s in the negative direction are given by

 \begin{prop} The variational derivatives $X_n[\theta]$ are homogeneous in the sense that and

 \end{prop} {\bf Proof:} When $n=1$, the formulate (\ref{poha}) holds clearly.
 Now suppose (\ref{poha}) also holds for $n=k$, that is Then for $n=k+1$, we have which implies that